Search

 TBD

-Air Quality Challenges and Futuristic Thinking.
+Air Quality Challenges, Food Insecurity, Rising Sea Levels and Futuristic Thinking.
 Examine the resources that help us think of the inventions that might address air quality.
 These have been collected by the Future Problem Solving competition to seed solutions.
 What is FPS?
 It’s a club at H-B that prepares people to compete in the Scenario Writing part of an international competition.
-This year, H-B students Nicola and Finn won first and second place in Virginia for the research-base short stories (dystopian) that they wrote.
-A new round of competition starts in the Fall.
+Last year, H-B students Nicola and Finn won first and second place in Virginia for the research-base short stories (dystopian) that they wrote.
+A new round of competition starts each Fall.

 Maggie (coaches FPS), probably Nicola, anyone else?